Weather Strip

 Widget basics

-See Apple's guide for adding and editing widgets.
 Be aware that adding widgets to a home screen changes its layout and takes time to undo.
 It's helpful to experiment first on an empty home screen page.

-Widget blank or "Requires premium subscription"
+Widget "Requires premium subscription"

-If you already have a free trial or Premium subscription and the widget is still not updating, you may just need to restart your device to unblock the system.
+If you already have a free trial or Premium subscription activated and the widget is still not updating, you may just need to restart your device to unblock the system.

 Shortcuts